MauroGentile/dsp/01a-install.md

 How can you check the version of Python installed if you happen to be on an unfamiliar computer?

-To check for installations I would run this command: which -a python python3
+To check for installations I would run this command:
+*which -a python python3*

-Dpeending on the previous command output, I would run either or both commands below
+Dpeending on the previous command output, I would run either or both commands below:
->python3 --version
->python --version
+*>python3 --version*
+*>python --version*